Preservation Awards

 Porch restoration at Fairelawn Manor Carriage House - 2019 Winner

 Dennis F. Meyer Inc. and Meyer Woodworks’ approach to the project was to strip all the paint off the doors and windows and assess everything thereafter.
-After assessment, they determined all the panels had to come back to the workshop to be restored.
+After assessment, they determined all the panels had to return to the workshop to be restored.
 Due to the increased height in the outside elevation, and the rotting wood, they shortened up all the raised panels and bottom rails of each door to accomodate the new height.
 This enabled them to keep all the original detailing and and rail to stile proportions, while also adding the protective measure of keeping the panels off the ground.

 Restoration of Trolley Canopy - 2019 Winner

-Erected by the old Pennsylvania Railroad Company more than a century ago, the simple wooden trolley canopy atop the Chestnut Hill West train station provided shelter to travelers along Germantown Avenue’s recently initiated horse-drawn carriage route.
-Over generations of service standing sentry at the crossroads of germantown Avenue and Bethlehem Pike, the structure became a bustling transit hub, the bold red lettering “Chestnut Hill Station” blazoned across its roofline announcing one’s arrival in our community and a point of departure for destinations across Philadelphia.
+Erected by the old Pennsylvania Railroad Company more than a century ago, the simple wooden trolley canopy atop the Chestnut Hill West station provided shelter to travelers along Germantown Avenue’s recently initiated horse-drawn carriage route.
+Over generations of service standing sentry at the crossroads of Germantown Avenue and Bethlehem Pike, the structure became a bustling transit hub, the bold red lettering “Chestnut Hill Station” blazoned across its roofline announcing one’s arrival in our community and a point of departure for destinations across Philadelphia.

-By the time scheduled trolley service formally ended in 1992, the canopy had become an iconic landmark and Chestnut Hill’s most prominent gateway.
+When the scheduled trolley service formally ended in 1992, the canopy had become an iconic landmark and Chestnut Hill’s most prominent gateway.
 But decades of exposure to the elements gradually took their toll.
-Rotting and warped wood surfaces, cracked and and chipping paint, a sagging roof, and antiquated lighting fixtures untended for decades dimmed the canopy’s luster and threatened to compromise its structural integrity.
-Aiming to halt the decline, Philip Dawson, the Executive Director of the Chestnut Hill Business District, met with Jeffrey Knueppel, the General Manager of SEPTA, the agency that has owned the canopy since 1972, in December of 2018.
+Rotting and warped wood surfaces, cracked and chipping paint, a sagging roof, and antiquated lighting fixtures untended for decades dimmed the canopy’s luster and threatened to compromise its structural integrity.
+Aiming to halt the decline, Philip Dawson, the Executive Director of the Chestnut Hill Business District, met with Jeffrey Knueppel, the General Manager of SEPTA, the agency that has owned the canopy since 1972, in December 2018.
 Knueppel prioritized work to begin on the restoration project the following March.

 Restoration of Foxlea - 2019 Winner

-Lane’s End was developed in the mid 1920s by the Rotans.
+Lane’s End was developed in the mid-1920s by the Rotans.
 Alethaire Rotan, an enthusiastic Anglophile, retained Robert McGoodwin as the architect.
 In addition to the main house and other buildings, he designed the “English Village”, a collection of Tudor style buildings that include a 16th century cottage from Frimley, a village in Surrey.
 Many other architectural components were purchased in England and transported to Wyndmoor.
 The period timbers, windows, doors, and roof material help make this vernacular group of buildings seem like a village transported right from the English countryside.

 Complete Renovation of 115 W. Chestnut Hill Ave. - 2018 Winner

-Outdated and failing mechanical systems were replaced with modern, state-of-the-art, high efficiency systems.
+Outdated and failing mechanical systems were replaced with modern, state-of-the-art, high-efficiency systems.
 Plumbing has been updated, including fixtures that are either period correct or in a style appropriate for the house.
-The original dining room chandelier was converted from gas to electric and other period and geographically correct light fixtures were obtained, one from a Victorian mansion in Wyndmoor that burned down.
+The original dining room chandelier was converted from gas to electric, and other period and geographically correct light fixtures were obtained, one from a Victorian mansion in Wyndmoor that burned down.

 Complete Cornice Restoration by Kelly-Meyer - 2018 Winner